 Even with the city’s many sights, it’s certainly possible to see Prague in 3 days.
 This itinerary will take you through the most popular districts of the city, from the Old Town to Malá Strana and the city’s vast castle complex.
 In addition, you’ll find a tempting selection of day trips to consider if you’d like to explore beyond Prague on your third day.

-However, before we get to our Prague itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Prague itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Without further ado, let’s delve into our perfect Prague travel itinerary and explore the best things to do in Prague in 3 days.

 Naturally, you’re going to want to visit some of Prague’s highlights during the first day of your Prague itinerary.
 Therefore, there’s no better place to start than the sights of Prague’s Old Town and Jewish Quarter.